 Family owned and operated, this eclectic eatery has been offering diverse dining options to locals since 1982.
 They cook up Greek, Mexican, and Italian fares all with an expert hand.
-It’s a no-frills joint and a staple of the Beaufort community.
+This no-frills joint is a staple of the Beaufort community.
 The decor feels old school with dark woods and some Beaufort memorabilia sparsely displayed.

 The pizza pies are perfect, and we recommend airing on this side of the menu.
 The Mediterranean Shrimp Pizza is a surprisingly delicious selection.
 It’s best to come hungry, especially if ordering a submarine sandwich or gyro.
 If you’re looking for classic comfort foods from any country, No Name takes the cake.